Keyboard shortcuts

 Virtual Ports

-Virtual MIDI ports can be defined for internal routing.
+Virtual MIDI ports can be used for internal routing.

 Persisting Configuration